 There are identified significant natural areas (SNA) present on the property.
-Due to privacy reasons shapefiles for these areas were unable to be obtained but a physical report showing the locations was provided.
-These physical maps were used to as references when mapping the proposed afforestation.
+Due to privacy reasons shapefiles for these areas were unable to be obtained but a physical report showing the locations was provided (Appendix 2).
+These physical maps were used as references when mapping the proposed afforestation.
 With the information provided all SNA areas have been mapped out to the best of the ability of the consultant with the information he was provided with.
 There is no intention to afforest these areas if the map is incorrect.
 All SNAs will have a buffer of 10m which will be excluded from afforestation.
+These areas are easily identifiable as they are boulder fields or existing native trees so they cannot be physically planted.